All Episodes

 Where is the Attorney General on this?

-I would think that somebody in authority would try to do something to calm this down, to quell this until we find out what really happened.
+I would think that somebody in authority would try to do something to calm this down, to quell this, until we find out what really happened.

 There are too many competing stories.

-Nobody really is sure of what happened here, but we've got a stereotype that people are eagle eager to fulfill.
+Nobody really is sure of what happened here, but we've got a stereotype that people are eager to fulfill.

 I know the president's in North Korea, but he could still say something about this.

-I remember the Rodney King circumstance.
+But I remember the Rodney King circumstance.

-Boy, I was uh back in the 90s when the police officers in Simi Valley were found not guilty.
+Boy, I was back in the 90s when the police officers in Simi Valley were found not guilty.

 Remember the riots that ensued after that?